var-lab-it/lexoffice-bundle/README.md

-# Lexoffice-Bundle for Symfony
+# lexoffice-Bundle for Symfony

 ## Introduction

-This bundle integrates the [Lexoffice public API](https://developers.lexoffice.io/docs) into Symfony, utilizing Symfony's serializer to convert API responses into objects.
+This bundle integrates the [lexoffice public API](https://developers.lexoffice.io/docs) into Symfony, utilizing Symfony's serializer to convert API responses into objects.
 Compatible with Symfony 6.4.

 ## Installation